fastify/.github/CONTRIBUTING.md

 ### Fastify previous versions

-Every Fastify's version is on its own branch.
+Every Fastify version is on its own branch.
 All Fastify related changes should be based on the corresponding branch.

-We have a [Long Term Support](./docs/Reference/LTS.md) policy that defines the organization efforts for each Fastify's version.
+We have a [Long Term Support](https://github.com/fastify/fastify/blob/main/docs/Reference/LTS.md) policy that defines the organization efforts for each Fastify's version.

 |Version|Branch|